stabla/soundColor/README.md

 With Web Audio Api, I can get fft (fast fourier transform) and transform it into colors.

 ## Demo
-Live version available here : http://goo.gl/Ra24Cf
+Live version available here: https://idkn.github.io/soundColor/

 ## Installation
 ###Into index.html